vini-fda/line-follower-rs/README.md

     - [ ] The controller must be discretized using a state-space representation
         - [ ] As *extra* work, we could treat the controller sample frequency as different from the simulation frequency

+### Track

+- [ ] The track is just a collection of points
+    - [ ] The track should be closed, i.e. the last point should be connected to the first point
+    - [ ] The track should be a smooth curve
+- [ ] Create auxiliary library to implement arcs and straight lines

 ## GUI